All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Introduction

-\begin{itemize}[label=$\bullet$] \item We propose an end-to-end all-weather MMIF framework, effectively fusing and recovering the perturbed multi-modality information. \textbf{Unlike existing MMIF works, to the best of our knowledge, this is the first work to address MMIF and adverse weather removal simultaneously, defining a new challenging task}.
+\begin{itemize}[label=$\bullet$] \item We propose an end-to-end unified all-weather MMIF framework.
+To the best of our knowledge, this is the first work to address MMIF and adverse weather removal simultaneously, defining a new challenging task.

-\item We propose a physically-aware clear feature prediction block (PFB) that comprehensively accounts for the restoration of clear features, thereby avoiding a time-consuming empirical network design.
-We evaluate recovered images from the perspective of image depth information recovery and construct semantic loss.
+\item We propose a feature separation-based fusion module that considers the reconstruction of local and global features from sparse and low-rank aspects, and develop a physically-aware feature prediction block that comprehensively accounts for the restoration of clear features.

-\item We propose a feature separation-based fusion module that considers the reconstruction of local and global features from sparse and low-rank components.
-Additionally, we develop a anti-interference interactive perceptual learning strategy (APLS), enhancing the network's capability to effectively remove interfering pixels.
+\item We construct an all-weather MMIF benchmark (AWMM-100k) contains rain, haze, and snow scenes with different level.
+AWMM-100k covers real-world scenes, and has totally 100,000 registered multi-modality image pairs with object detection labels.

-\item Leveraging both existing MMIF datasets and our collected data, we built a dataset (AWMM-100k) dedicated to MMIF research under adverse weather.
-It containing 100,000 aligned infrared and visible image pairs with labels for object detection, establishing it as a versatile benchmark for a broad spectrum of vision tasks. \end{itemize}
+\item Extensive experiments on adverse weather image fusion, as well as downstream tasks cover depth estimation, semantic segmentation, and object detection, verify the effectiveness and superiority of the proposed method. \end{itemize}